Aginix/next-with-aginix/README.md

 9. Open a browser to [http://localhost:3000](http://localhost:3000).

+10. Open a browser to [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) to explore GraphQL.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: